AKloc/BookNotes/Professional/The Willpower Instinct.md

 **Personal Bottom Line**
 - 6/10
-- Was ironicalla slog to get through.
+- Was ironically a slog to get through.
 Already knew most of the strategies.
 Simple concepts that didn't need three different examples each to hammer home.
 - The breakdowns at the end of the chapter were great, though.
--

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5OTAzNjQ1XX0=
+eyJoaXN0b3J5IjpbLTI5OTE4MzU5N119
 -->